kevinding0218/InterviewDocuments/Q and A/System Design/Design A Twitter.md

 			- What is New Feed
 				- the information stream when you login in Facebook / Twitter / Wechat, the union of all the message sent by your friends
 				- **Pull Model**
-					- When user is checking News Feed, get first 100 tweets of every friend, merge them and sort the first 100 News Feed (Merge K Sorted Arrays)
+					- When user is requesting News Feed, get first 100 tweets of every friend, merge them and sort the first 100 News Feed (Merge K Sorted Arrays)
 					- **Process**:
 						1. Send Get News Feed to Web Server
 						2. Server goes to Friendship Table and get followings list